-What's more, there's no way you can walk with God and be a casual Christian.
+Friends, you can't walk with God and be a casual Christian.
 Why not?
 Because to walk with God implies He goes everywhere you go.
 Everywhere.
 When you go to school, you walk with God.
 When you go to work, you walk with God.
 When you conduct that business deal, you walk with God.
 When you play sports, you walk with God.